eggsy/marmaris-palace-website/README.md

 </p>

+> 🚔 Currently only available for desktop, mobile responsiveness is WIP.

 It's a cool, combined-from-Dribbble-designs hotel website template created with Next.js and Tailwind CSS.
 It is a simple hotel website template.

 ### Demo